Surface states and quasiparticle interference in Bernal and rhombohedral graphite with and without trigonal warping: Spectral function for semi-infinite graphite

 In Fig.~\ref{fig:graphiteBernalKpointSpectral} we consider Bernal-stacked graphite and plot $A_s$ for $z = 2 d_0$ over the same range of energies and momenta as in Fig.~\ref{fig:graphiteBernalKpoint}.
 We recover a parabolic-shape band, as expected from previous knowledge about graphite.
 This is consistent with the tight-binding spectrum presented in Fig.~\ref{fig:graphiteBernalKpoint} which contains both the surface and the bulk bands for a finite graphite slab.

 In Fig.~\ref{fig:BLGBernalwwoTW} we plot the surface spectral functions at a given energy $E=0.05$ as a function of $k_x$ and $k_y$, both for bilayer graphene and Bernal-stacked graphite (left and right columns of Fig.~\ref{fig:BLGBernalwwoTW}, correspondingly).
 To provide better understanding, we compute the surface spectral functions with and without trigonal warping (top and bottom rows of Fig.~\ref{fig:BLGBernalwwoTW}, respectively).
 In the absence of the warping term the surface spectral function taken at a fixed energy seems to be rotationally symmetric in the $(k_x, k_y)$ plane, both for graphite and bilayer graphene.
 Once the trigonal warping term is introduced into the model, the results acquire a three-fold symmetry.
 The effect of this trigonal warping seems to be more pronounced for the surface states of graphite than for the BLG.
+This can be understood as follows: the warping is a result of inter-layer coupling terms, and hence the more layers the material contains the more pronounced the warping is expected to be.
 Moreover, we note that the surface spectral function of graphite is much less sharp, with equal energy lines much wider and less well defined than for BLG, as well as with a large residual intensity in the background.
 This suggests that quasiparticles have shorter lifetimes on the surface of graphite than in BLG, and thus a decrease in the coherence length for the surface states.

 We have performed a similar analysis for rhombohedral graphite: the dependence of the surface spectral function on the energy and momentum is depicted in Fig.~\ref{fig:graphiteRhomboKpointSpectral}.
 We observe once more the formation of flat bands, consistent with the results of the tight-binding analysis of the fin ite-size graphite slabs (Fig.~\ref{fig:graphiteRhomboKpoint}).
 The extension of the flat band observed here for the semi-infinite graphite seems close to the one observed in the tight-binding calculations for 100 layers (the right panel in Fig.~\ref{fig:graphiteRhomboKpoint}), confirming that it is converging to a finite value when the width of the slab is going to infinity.